pgjdbc/pgjdbc/docs/content/documentation/thread.md

 toc: true
 ---

-#  Using the Driver in a Multithreaded or a Servlet Environment

 The PostgreSQL™ JDBC driver is not thread safe.
 The PostgreSQL server is not threaded.
 Each connection creates a new process on the server;
 as such any concurrent requests to the process would have to be serialized.